 I learnt to sale in my 20's, and love boats: their roundedness, buoyancy, and the sense of playfulness they trigger in me.
 They also usually have lovely paintwork whether thats bright blues and reds, or old flaking stuff.
 And somehow their situation can seem to reflect some aspect of human life... old and abandoned, brand sparkly new and lively...

 These 2 paintings are examples of early work (pre-2009) based on sketching in Southwold Harbour (Suffolk, UK).
 In the first, the ink lines are freely made with a twig, not trying to make them 'like' the sheets of the boats.
 It gives a nice sense of that great clinking noise made as the breeze disturbs all the rigging.
 And the dribbles create a watery feel.
-I think there is also already in this work a sign of the minimalisation of form which has become typical of my style now.
+I think there is also already in this work a sign of the minimalisation of form which has become typical of Ruth's current style.

-A small oil on canvas, I love this painting.
-Having begun the work based on a beautiful abstract glass tile which had no discernable boat shapes in it, I began to feel that it was becoming a boat.
-I continued to develop the work as an abstraction of boat forms.
+A small oil on canvas.
+Having begun the work based on a beautiful abstract glass tile which had no discernable boat shapes in it, over time shapes began to emerge which spoke of the rounded form of boats.